-An Italian meringue is very similar to a Swiss meringue, however, instead of gently heating the egg whites and sugar together, you actually create a separate hot sugar syrup.
+The Italian meringue is very similar to a Swiss meringue, however, instead of gently heating the egg whites and sugar together, you actually create a separate hot sugar syrup.
 You then pour the sugar syrup with the whipped egg whites.
-This adds even more heat and stability to the meringue and creates a slightly different texture, although, they don’t differ that much.
+This adds even more heat and stability to the meringue and creates a slightly different texture, although, this one is probably most similar to the Swiss version.

 Browning Swiss meringue

 Swiss meringue is perfect to top a pie and you can make it even more spectacular by blow torching the top.
+The reason they brown so beautifully is the large amount of sugars & proteins.
+These two are necessary for the Maillard reaction (a browning reaction) to occur.
 The heat will induce Maillard reactions in the meringue which results in a brownish colour.

 - 2 egg whites (= approx. 55g)